 Recognition and Prospects

-The BA(Hons) in English Studies for the Professions (BAESP) is recognized by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong government’s Language Proficiency Requirement.
+The BA(Hons) in English Studies for the Professions (BAESP) is recognised by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong Government’s Language Proficiency Requirement.
 Registered BDLCC students are eligible to apply for the Scholarship for Prospective English Teachers offered by the Education Bureau.

-Over the years, the Faculty of Humanities (FH) has groomed many successful graduates to excel in various business and industrial sectors in Hong Kong.
-Graduates of FH contribute to various sectors, including:
+Over the years, the Faculty of Humanities (FH) has groomed many successful graduates who excel in various business and industrial sectors in Hong Kong.
+Graduates of FH contribute in different sectors, including: